 An entirely different analytical method than HPLC is mass spectrometry; think of MS as measuring the molecular weight of a target compound.
 MS is a device that analyzes the mass of a molecule after it has been ionized.

 In mass spectrometry, positive ions are created.
 When a magnetic field is applied to the ionized material, it curves.
-Different molecular weights have different degrees of curves.
+The degree of the curve differs depending on the molecular weight of the molecule.

-So we change the strength of the magnetic field a little at a time.
-The magnetic field is changed one by one, and when the detector is able to measure the molecule, a peak will appear.
+Then, we change the strength of the magnetic field little by little.
+When the detector measures the molecule, the peak will appear.
 This is called a mass spectrum.

-For example, when acetic acid is measured by the mass spectrometry, the following mass spectrum is obtained.
+For example, when acetic acid is measured by mass spectrometry, the following mass spectrum is obtained.

 In the mass spectrum, the molecular weight peak of acetic acid can be observed.
-However, because MS bombards the molecule with high-energy ions, it produces radical cations.
+However, in MS, high energy ions are bombarded, resulting in radical cations.

 Radical cations are highly reactive and can cause the bonds in the molecule to cleave.
 As a result, not only the molecular weight of acetic acid, but also the molecules after the cleavage of the acetate structure can be observed in the mass spectrum.
 These cleaved structures are called fragment ions.